 We are committed to providing study opportunities to applicants who have a wide range of prior experiences through Recognition of Prior Learning (RPL).
 For more information on RPL, please contact the Online Admissions Team (email@example.com) ahead of application.
 We can only consider requests for RPL at the time of application to a course of study.

 Months of entry

-The MSc/PG Diploma programme in Safety, Risk and Reliability Engineering is designed to give a thorough understanding of these techniques and experience of their application to a variety of real-world problems.
+The MSc/PG Diploma course in Safety, Risk and Reliability Engineering is designed to give a thorough understanding of these techniques and experience of their application to a variety of real-world problems.
 It aims to provide students with an understanding of safety, risk and reliability engineering in both a qualitative and quantitative manner, and to develop the skills to apply this understanding.
-The programme will also introduce students to recent developments in analytical techniques, e.g. computer modelling of risk, reliability and safety problems.
+The course will also introduce students to recent developments in analytical techniques, e.g. computer modelling of risk, reliability and safety problems.

 Information for international students